Don’t be an average photographer, be awesome!

 When traveling try to be aware of sunrise and sunset times by Googling sunrise time wherever you are.

-Read next: See our Creative Photography post – Shoot the golden hour.
+Read next: Creative Photography – Shoot the golden hour

 Don’t be afraid of a little rain